Niharipriya/Vahana_mitra.github.io/docs/pages/VahanaMitra.md

-# Trip Booking Flow Document
+# Load Booking Flow Document
-- ## **Enter Load Trip Details**
+	- ## **Landing Page**
 		- The user first enters the trip's origin and destination using an intelligent, autocomplete-enabled input field.
 This section details the front-end interaction and the API integration that powers it.
 		- ### Pickup and Drop Location
 		  collapsed:: true
 			- ![image.png](../assets/image_1758654253677_0.png)